 When should you seek a vaccine lawyer?
 Consider these situations:

-- When you are concerned about a possible vaccine injury or complication, consulting a doctor is important.
+- Consulting a doctor is essential when you are concerned about a possible vaccine injury or complication.
 However, if you disagree with their diagnosis, you may need to consult a vaccine lawyer to investigate your case and determine whether it can successfully go to trial.

 - When a medical professional has diagnosed you or your loved one with a vaccine injury